The forms of business organization that exist in Thailand are similar to those found in most developed countries.

 Popularity The private company is the form of business organization that is most popular with foreign businessmen, because there is flexibility, especially in joint venture situations, in formulating how the company may be controlled and managed.

 Formation In order to form a private company, the proposed name must first of all be approved by the Ministry of Commerce.
-Then at least three persons (seven prior to July 2008) must act as promoters and must sign and have witnessed two copies of the memorandum of association which must contain the following details:
+Then at least three persons must act as promoters and must sign and have witnessed two copies of the memorandum of association which must contain the following details:

 Anti-nominee provisions A Commercial Registration Department regulation that came into effect in August 2006 enables the authorities to investigate the financial background of Thai shareholders in partly foreign owned companies.